3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 - Do I know to whom I should turn to address my financial concerns?

-- Have I run through my financials with the Property Management company to check that I understand them?
+- Have I run through my financials with the Property Management Company to check that I understand them?

 At Tribe, we are dedicated to taking care of the financials of all our communities.
 We treat them like our own and offer guidance to support our Condo Boards.
-Here are some of the best practices we follow, and that you should make sure your Property Manager follows as well.
+Here are some of the best practices we follow, and you should make sure your Property Manager follows them as well.